-As seen from Table 3, there are differences between the number fractions of slowly/rapidly rotating stars in the Kepler sample from McQuillan et al. (2014) (N_P) and those estimated from the gyrochronology relation $(N{\rm star})$.
-In the case of Sun-like stars with $T{\rm eff} = 5600 - 6000$ K, the fraction of stars with $P{\rm rot} = 20 - 40$ days among all the sample stars has roughly a factor of two difference: $N_P(P{\rm rot} = 20 - 40$ days) / $N{\rm P,all} \sim 32\%$ and $N{\rm star,all}(P{\rm rot} = 20 - 40$ days) / $N{\rm star,all} \sim 70\%$.
-This means that the flare frequency value of Sun-like stars ($T{\rm eff} = 5600 - 6000$ K and $P{\rm rot} > 20$ days) can become a factor of two smaller than the real value if we only consider the Sun-like stars in McQuillan et al. (2014).
-We have already showed these differences in Appendix B of Notsu et al. (2019) only as a caution.
+the flare frequency value of Sun-like stars ($T{\rm eff} = 5600$ -6000 K and $P{\rm rot} > 20$ days) can become a factor of 2 smaller than the real value if we only consider the Sun-like stars in McQuillan et al. (2014).
+We have already shown these differences in Appendix B of Notsu et al. (2019) only as a caution.
 In this study, we consider the differences when discussing flare frequencies in the following sections.
-Through this, we aim to discuss more accurate values of flare frequencies, especially for slowly-rotating Sun-like stars.
+Through this, we aim to discuss more accurate values of flare frequencies, especially for slowly rotating Sun-like stars.

 Before applying these "gyrochronology corrections" to flare frequency discussions in the following section, we note several possible errors that the gyrochronology can have.
-One example is that the age-rotation relation (gyrochronology relation) of young ($t \leq 0.5-0.6$ Gyr) and old ($t \geq 5.0$ Gyr) solar-type stars can have a large scatter (e.g., Soderblom et al. (1993); Ayres 1997; Tu et al. 2015) and breakdown (van Saders et al. 2016; Metcalfe & Egeland 2019), respectively, as mentioned in Section 3.2.
+One example is that the age-rotation relation (gyrochronology relation) of young ($t \lesssim 0.5$ -0.6 Gyr) and old ($t \gtrsim 5.0$ Gyr) solar-type stars can have a large scatter (e.g., Soderblom et al. 1993; Ayres 1997; Tu et al. 2015) and breakdown (van Saders et al. 2016; Metcalfe & Egeland 2019), respectively, as mentioned in Section 3.2.
 We also assumed that the star formation rate around the Kepler field has been roughly constant over $\tau{\rm MS}$ in the above estimation, but this assumption is not necessarily correct.
 We should keep these potential errors in mind.

 3.6.
-Flare detection limit
+Flare Detection Limit

-As shown in our previous study Shibayama et al. (2013), the threshold to detect superflares used in our method (See Section 2.1) tended to be larger in rapidly-rotating stars than in slowly-rotating stars.
+As shown in our previous study, Shibayama et al. (2013), the threshold to detect superflares used in our method (see Section 2.1) tended to be larger in rapidly rotating stars than in slowly rotating stars.
 We used the high-pass filter described in Section 2.1 to eliminate this tendency.
 In this section, we evaluate how this tendency is changed by the filter and how much this tendency remains in the filtered data to discuss the relations between rotation period and flare frequency in the following sections.
-As described in Section 2.1, a flare is detected if the assumed flare amplitude $(FAmp{\rm assumed})$ is larger than the flare detection threshold (Threshold).
-The Threshold value is calculated as three times the value at the value of the top 1% of the brightness distribution of each star.
-Here we check how large amplitude flares can be detected $(FAmp{\rm assumed} \geq Threshold)$ for each star.
-We count the number of stars that satisfies " $FAmp{\rm assumed} \geq Threshold$ " for each star anges $(P{\rm rot} = 0 - 5, 5 - 10, 10 - 20, 20 - 40 \text{ days})$ as a function of $FAmp{\rm assumed}$: $N_P^{FAmp{\rm assumed}} \geq Threshold$.
-Then we can define the detection completeness $(DC{\rm filter})$ as:
+As described in Section 2.1, a flare is detected if the assumed flare amplitude (FAmp{assumed}) is larger than the flare detection threshold (Threshold).
+The Threshold value is calculated as three times the value at the value of the top 1% of the brightness distribution of each star (See Figure 1).
+Here we check how large-amplitude flares can be detected (FAmp{assumed} $\geqslant Threshold$) for each star.
+We count the number of stars that satisfy FAmp{assumed} \geqslant Threshold for several period ranges ($P{\rm rot}=0$ -5, 5-10, 10-20, and 20-40 days) as a function of FAmp{assumed}: $N_P^{FAmp{assumed}} \stackrel{>}{>} Threshold$.
+Then we can define the detection completeness ($DC{\rm filter}$) as where N_P is the total number of solar-type stars having P{rot} values in the considered P{rot} and temperature range shown in Table 3.
+Here DC{filter} means the fraction of stars from which flares can be surely detected, since the flare amplitude is larger than the detection threshold (FAmp{assumed} $\geqslant Threshold$).